renanmav/relay-twitter/README.md

 A twitter clone basic features built with Reason, React Native, Relay Modern and GraphQL. 🔥

-There are versions built in Typescript on the `ts/hoc` and `ts/hooks`
+There are versions built in Typescript on `ts/hoc` and `ts/hooks` branches

 # Main Features